The Present

 Management

 The NSW Schoolhouse Museum of Public Education is a non-profit, incorporated body managed by a voluntary committee.
-The education program, collection management, staffing, maintenance and conservation work are fully funded by visit and hire fees.
+The education program, collection management, staffing, maintenance and conservation work are fully funded by student visit fees.

 One of our staff at work registering the collection